who-is-gleb/data-import-full-infra/README.md

 5. Access Clickhouse if you want to.
 Either by navigating to *http://localhost:8123/play* or via Datagrip (*localhost:8123*, empty user/password for dev/stage).
 Clickhouse would have a "raw" data table and few views that calculate metrics
 6. Access Grafana by navigating to *localhost:3000/*.
 Use admin/admin for prod.
 Not needed for dev/stage.
 Use this guide to create a connection to our Clickhouse DB: _https://clickhouse.com/docs/en/connect-a-ui/grafana-and-clickhouse/_.
 Create a dashboard with the following query:
 `select count(actor_id) as dev_number, events_date from github_data.devs_less_than_one_commit_daily
-group by events_date` to see Point 2 metric in real-time
+group by events_date` to see one of the metrics
-7. Other exercise metrics are available as views in Clickhouse
+8. Views in Clickhouse store queries that basically calculate various metrics